Millenia-old cities, unparalleled gastronomic heritage, and pristine nature have made not just tourists but also expats flock to Italy’s shores.

 1. Obtaining a Nulla Osta

-First, you’ll get your nulla osta, a certificate of ‘no impediment’ that’s issued by the Investors Committee for Italy – the legislative body of the investor visa.
+First, you’ll get your nulla osta, a certificate of ‘no impediment’ that’s issued by the Investor Visa Committee for Italy – the legislative body of the Italy Golden Visa.

 The procedure is quite quick, which is not really something you’d expect in this country.
 You will get the certificate issued within just 30 days of sending in your filled out application.